-We performed a test on a large number of different inner tubes to see how they affected rolling resistance.
-Construction varied from plastic (Tubolito), latex (Challenge, Vittoria, Michelin) as well as butyl (Continental, Schwalbe, Michelin, Hutchinson)
+We have performed tests on a large number of different inner tubes to see how they affected rolling resistance.
+Construction varied from plastic (Tubolito - S Tubo & Road), latex (Challenge, Vittoria, Michelin) as well as butyl (Continental, Schwalbe, Michelin, Hutchinson)

 We used a Continental GP 5000 clincher tyre in 25mm to perform the test, and you can see how the GP 5000 clincher performs here: GP 5000 DATA

 The goal of this test was to evaluate the rolling resistance performance of different types of inner tubes.

 Having previously tested a variety of tyres, it's also important to make sure your inner tube choice is also correct as this also affects your rolling resistance.
 In this test we kept with one model of clincher tyre - the Continental GP 5000 in 25mm.

 The Tubolito S Tubo (disc brake only) inner tube was by far the lightest on test, weighing just 22g, which is 33g less than a Continental Race Supersonic inner tube, and 82g less than the heaviest tube (a Continental Race 28).
 82g saved per wheel over a Continental Race tube gives a wheelset saving of 164g, which irrespective of rolling resistance will be a little faster - for a flat course 164g will be a minimal to no real saving, but if travelling uphill at 16kph on a 10% gradient, a 164g weight saving would equate to 0.8w saved, or a speed increase of 0.03kph.
 However - rolling resistance has much more of an impact than weight, read on to see the difference in rolling resistance.